salvadormassa/mosaic-generator/README.md

 # Mosaic Generator
+## Educational Purposes Only
+This is a program was created for a Network Security and Automation bootcamp.
+It is intended for educational purposes only.
 ## Overview
 This script creates a mosiac of an image using smaller images (tiles).
 It can accept 1 or 2 additional command line arguments.<br />
 - If no arguments are given, the script will ask for user input for a painter.
 It will attempt to find a self-portrait of the painter to be made into a mosaic, and also find the art from that painter to compose the mosaic.<br />